-8 Key Moments And Themes From Trump's First State Of The Union Address
+8 Key Moments And Themes From Trump's 1st State Of The Union Address

 Getting all the attention at the beginning of the speech was first lady Melania Trump's white pantsuit and blouse.
 It had people asking: What message is she sending?
 Democratic women were in all black for Trump's speech.
 Hillary Clinton wore white to accept the Democratic nomination for president as a tribute to the suffragettes.

-Mrs. Trump also got attention for who she didn't show up with to the speech — her husband.
+Mrs. Trump also got attention for whom she didn't show up with to the speech — her husband.
 CNN's Kate Bennett noted: "The motorcade ride, from the White House south lawn to the Capitol building, is just a handful of minutes, but for a first couple who has not been publicly seen together since New Year's Eve, the separate cars were another in a string of isolated movements from a very independent first lady."

 7. Another Kennedy takes a star turn

 Joe Kennedy III, the 37-year-old congressman from Massachusetts, delivered the official Democratic response.
-He is the grandson of the late Robert F. Kennedy, who was killed while campaigning for the Democratic nomination for president 50 years ago this year.
+He is the grandson of Robert F. Kennedy, who was killed while campaigning for the Democratic nomination for president 50 years ago this year.

 Kennedy delivered a sharp, on-message performance, except for one thing – the lip gloss.